Longmont Teeth Whitening

 How Much Does Teeth Whitening Cost?

-Both Zoom and custom-fitted whitening trays cost about $600.
+Custom-fitted whitening trays cost about $675.

 Why Get Your Teeth Whitened at Longmont Dental Loft?